outdoorbits/little-backup-box/README.md

 Little Backup Box supports three backup modes:

 - **Source backup** Automatically backs up the contents of a source device (e.g., a storage card) to an external storage device.
 - **Camera backup** Transfers photos, RAW files, and videos from the camera connected directly to the Raspberry Pi.
-The transferred files are saved in the _/home/pi/BACKUP/[CAMERA MODEL]_ directory on the system storage card. **Important** Make sure that the camera is set to the MTP USB connection mode.
+The transferred files are saved in the _[CAMERA MODEL]_ directory of the backup storage device. **Important** Make sure that the camera is set to the MTP USB connection mode.
-- **Internal backup** Automatically backs up the contents of a source dive to the internal storage.
+- **iOS backup** Automatically backs up the data on iOS dive to the external storage.

 During the installation, choose the desired mode from the selection dialog.